turingschool/lesson_plans/ruby_04-apis_and_scalability/writing_a_wrapper_gem.markdown

   * What if the API changes?
   * Gem to match different versions of the API
 * The testing story
-  * Capturing the response to avoid slow/failing tests
+  * Avoiding HTTP requests to prevent slow/failing tests

 ## Paired Work